joerick/pyinstrument/README.md

 Known issues
 ------------

 -   Overhead is still quite high.
+Timings will be artificially high for code that makes a lot of calls, such as Django template rendering.

 -   I'd recommend disabling django-debug-toolbar, django-devserver etc. when profiling, as their instrumentation distort timings.